 The lsb-release is the standard package for reporting the version on Ubuntu systems.
-Which is basically written in Python programming language.
+Which is basically written in the Python programming language.
+It provides lsb_release command-line tool to check Ubuntu version and other useful details.

-The above output shows that, your system is running with Ubuntu 18.04 LTS system.
-Its code name is bionic.
+The above output shows that your system is running with Ubuntu 22.04 LTS system and the codename is focal.

 Check Specific Details

-You can also use other command line options to fetch specific details about Ubuntu system.
-Use the following commands on terminal to view specific details.
+You can also use other command-line options to fetch specific details about the Ubuntu versions.
+Use the following commands on the terminal to view specific Ubuntu version details.

 - View distribution name